JasonYCHuang/RoboND-DeepLearning-Project/writeup.md

 ![alt text][fcn]

 Classical CNN connects convolution layers to fully connected layers.
 The output of fully connected layers are a 2D tensor: `[batch, labels]`, and spatial information is lost.
 We can connect convolution layers to __1x1 convolution layers__.
-They output 4D tensors: `[batch, # of filters, height, width]`, which keep the spatial information.
-Besides, it makes our architecture deeper, and the operation is cheap, becuase it is only matrix multiplications.
+It outputs 4D tensors: `[batch, # of filters, height, width]`, which keep the spatial information.
+Meanwhile, we can modify filter space dimensionality.
+The coordinate-dependent transformation in the filter space is a cross-channel learning, and makes the model deeper[[1]](http://iamaaditya.github.io/2016/03/one-by-one-convolution/).
+The operation is cheap, becuase it is only matrix multiplications.

 __Bilinear upsampling__: Upsampling with interpolation method.
 Distance-dependent weight-average of 4 nearest known pixels.